 This is a huge project for Epcot which was recently announced and it’s going to include a total renovation of the park’s entrance.

 Looking at the concept art, this new entrance is going to look nothing like the current one.
 The Leave a Legacy monuments are getting removed and Disney is focusing on a much more lush and green space, much like the Project Gemini previously planned.

-Another project ready for the 50th Anniversary of Walt Disney World.
+This will be another project ready for the 50th Anniversary of Walt Disney World.

 We’ll keep an eye out for you about what’s coming in their place.